Safelight (film): Production

 In March 2012, Evan Peters and Juno Temple were cast in the two leading roles.
 The film was originally titled Truck Stop.
 In April 2012, Christine Lahti joined the cast as a character named Peg, Matthew Ziff joined the cast as Kyle, and Meaghan Martin was cast as Sharon.

 Marketing and release

 On February 17, 2015, the first theatrical trailer was released for the film.
 Safelight had its world premiere at the Nashville Film Festival on April 17, 2015, and screened at the Newport Beach Film Festival on April 25, 2015.
 On June 4, 2015, it was announced ARC Entertainment had acquired distribution rights to the film and set a date for a limited release and video on demand release of July 17, 2015.

 Reception

-On Metacritic, Safelight got 26% based on 7 reviews.
+On Rotten Tomatoes the film holds an approval rating of 0% based on 17 reviews, with an average rating of 3.3/10.
+On Metacritic, the film has a rating of 26 out of 100 based on 7 critics, indicating "generally unfavorable reviews".
 The Hollywood Reporter stated that in the film "a single dramatic cliche is missed" while Brian Tallerico of RogerEbert.com gave it a half star, criticizing everything about the film.